heycarsten/lcbo-api/static/source/news/2014-12-15-whats-next-for-lcbo-api.md

 I give LCBO API the utmost attention and care, it's a hardened platform built on thousands of hours of work, I take every aspect of it very seriously.
-Going forward, I want to make sure that this level of care and quality is properly communicated.
-I also want to make sure that LCBO API is delivering the most value possible not only to developers, but to the entire ecosystem in general.
+Going forward, I want to make sure that this level of commitment and quality is properly communicated.
+I also want to make sure that LCBO API is delivering the most value possible not only through developers, but directly to producers, and even bars and restaurants.

 The look and feel of the old site didn't reflect any of this very well and I've wanted to update it for years.
-So I finally did, yay!
-I'm hoping the new look and feel will reinforce what LCBO API truly is and will continue to grow with the project.
-Clearly, though, it's what's under the hood that counts the most, so with that said, here are the coming changes to LCBO API:
+Clearly, though, it's what's under the hood that matters the most, so with that said, here are some upcoming changes and additions to LCBO API:

 ### _Unlimited_ Anonymous Access is Deprecated